JustA-Byte/Suspicious-Files-Labs/README.md

 # Suspicious-Files-Labs

 ## Objective
-In this fake scenario, I've received an alert about a suspicious file being downloaded on an employee's computer.
+In this scenario, I've received an alert about a suspicious file being downloaded on an employee's computer.
 After investigating the alert I've discover that the employee received an email containing an attachment.
 The attachment was a password-protected spreadsheet file.
 The spreadsheet's password was provided in the email.
 The employee downloaded the file, then entered the password to open the file.
 When the employee opened the file, a malicious payload was then executed on their computer.

 ## Investigation
 I have retreived the malicious file and have created a SHA 256 hash of the file.
 The hash output is: 54e6ea47eb04634d3e87fd7787e2136ccfbcc80ade34f246a12cf93bab527f6b